mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // ---------- QUESTION 6 ----------
 // String Methods
 // Create four variables named "length", "firstInitial", "lastInitial", and "capitalize".
 Using string methods, assign the length of your first name (use your variable from Q1) to the "length" variable.
 Assign the first letter of your first name (use your variable from Q1) to the "firstInitial" variable.
 Assign the LAST letter of your first name (use your variable from Q1) to the "lastInitial" variable.
-Change your first name to all capital letters and assign it to the "capitalize" variable.
+Assign your first name in all capital letters (use your variable from Q1) to the "capitalize" variable.

 //STRETCH GOAL: Create a variable called "weirdInitials".
-Using string methods, have weirdInitials result in the value of the LAST letters of any first and last names and should be capitalized.
+Using string methods, have weirdInitials result in the value of the LAST letters of any first and last names.
+Both these letters should also be capitalized in "weirdInitials".
 Example: "Sally Smith"'s weird initials should be "YH" and "Jose Rodriguez"'s inititals should be "EZ"

 // PUT YOUR CODE HERE